Datomic/datomic-tutorials/todo-app/part-3/todo-app/README.md

   (start-server))
 ```

-load the file to the REPL and `(restart-server)`
+Load the file to the REPL and `(restart-server)`:

 ```clojure
 ;; REPL
 (restart-server)
 ```

-now let's got to http://localhost:8890/ , we should see something like this.
+Now, let's got to http://localhost:8890/, where we should see something like this:

 GIF of creating a new list

 Great, let's move on to `retraction` to represent the deletion of a list.
-For that we will [:retractEntity](https://docs.datomic.com/transactions/transaction-functions.html#dbfn-retractentity) function, it will receive the listeid and  itt retracts all the attribute values where the given entity id is either the entity or value, effectively retracting the entity's own data and any references to the entity as well.
+For that we will use the [:retractEntity](https://docs.datomic.com/transactions/transaction-functions.html#dbfn-retractentity) function.
+It will receive the _listeid_ and it retracts all the attribute values where the given entity _id_ is either the entity or value, effectively retracting the entity's own data and any references to the entity as well.

 ```clojure
 (defn retract-list [listeid]
   [:db/retractEntity listeid])
 ```
-it's all about Datoms, we need to pass it to `d/transact`
+It's all about Datoms.
+Pass it to `d/transact`:

 ```clojure
 (defn retract-list [{:keys [path-params] :as _request}]